Taylor Swift, Drake, Kardashians among worst celebrity private jet polluters: data

 “Aviation is responsible for 2.4% of human-produced CO2e every year, and research shows a vast divide between the super-rich and the rest of us regarding flights, travel, and even general emissions.”

+Representatives for Taylor Swift said the data isn’t entirely reflective of her travel.

+“Taylor’s jet is loaned out regularly to other individuals.
+To attribute most or all of these trips to her is blatantly incorrect,” a spokesperson told The Independent.

-The Independent has contacted representatives of Ms Jenner, Ms Kardashian, Drake, Mr Spielberg, Mr Wahlberg, Mr Mayweather, and Ms Swift for comment.
+The Independent has contacted representatives of Ms Jenner, Ms Kardashian, Drake, Mr Spielberg, Mr Wahlberg, and Mr Mayweather for comment.

 The CelebJets account is run by Jack Sweeney, a University of Central Florida student coder.
 He has become renowned for his skills in using publicly-available aviation data to track movements of Russian oligarchs and Elon Musk, who reportedly offered the 19-year-old $5,000 to stop posting his whereabouts.